 We're talking here about the sun and the moon, the stars and the planets.
 Whatever we see, day or night, when the sky is clear.
-The ancient world did not have telescopes, but they had eyes and they paid attention on clear nights, and they knew quite a bit about stars and planets.
+The ancient world did not have telescopes.
+Nor did they have street lights or bright lighting at night.
+At night it was dark.
+They had eyes and they paid attention, and they knew a lot about stars and planets.

 In this psalm, what we see on a clear day, and what we see on a clear night, announces God's glory.
-What's in the sky is urging us to listen.
+What's in the sky urges us to listen.
 The sun and moon, planets and stars, are telling us something.
 They are declaring, proclaiming.
-A messages is pouring out from them
+A message is pouring out from them.

-There is of course no actual sound, no actual words.
+There is no actual sound, no actual words.
 But still, the heavens urge us to listen.
 They are talking about God, singing about God, teaching us about God, making announcements about God.
-This voice pours out continually, to every square meter of this planet.
+This voice pours out continually, to every square foot of this planet.

 It never stops, day or night.
-If the sky is clear, the heavens want us to listen to what they are saying about God.
-The sun and the moon, the stars and the planets: their voice is never silent.
+The heavens want us to listen to what they say about God.
+The sun and the moon, the stars and the planets: they are never silent.

 Remember that this is a prayer to God, a song to God.
 Psalm 19 is not here simply to teach us about the heavens.
-In a Psalm, we will say this back to God.

-By means of Psalm 19 we tell God that we listened to the heavens, we heard them, we learned from them, we got the message.
+By means of Psalm 19, we tell God that we listened to the heavens, we heard them, we learned from them, we got the message.
 "O God, the heavens show us your glory.
-They proclaim the work of your hands, O God."
+The skies proclaim the work of your hands, O God."